danboid/ALEZ/README.md

 ALEZ (pronounced like 'ales', as in beer) is a shell script to simplify the process of installing Arch Linux using the ZFS file system.

-ALEZ automates the processes of partitioning disks, creating and configuring a ZFS pool and some basic datasets, installing a base Arch Linux system and configuring and installing the GRUB bootloader so that they all play nicely with ZFS.
-The datasets are structured so as to be usable for ([zedenv](https://github.com/johnramsden/zedenv)) boot environments.
+ALEZ automates the processes of partitioning disks, creating and configuring a ZFS pool and some basic datasets, installing a base Arch Linux system and configuring and installing the GRUB or systemd bootloader so that they all play nicely with ZFS.
+The defaul datasets are configured to be managed with the ([zedenv](https://github.com/johnramsden/zedenv)) boot environment manager.

 LIMITATIONS